Amejia481/Android-Resources/README.md

 - [StrictMode][tools_strict_mode] a developer tool which detects things you might be doing by accident.
 - [Profile GPU Rendering][tools_profile_gpu_rendering] gives you a quick visual representation of how much time it takes to render the frames of a UI.
 - [Debug GPU overdraw][tools_debug_gpu_overdraw] shows you where your app might be doing more rendering work than necessary.
+- [Hierarchy Viewer][tools_hierarchy_viewer] visualizes your app's view hierarchy and profile the relative rendering speed for each view.
+- [Systrace][tools_systrace] allows you to collect and inspect timing information across an entire Android device.

 ####Memory
 - [LeakCanary][tools_memory_leakcanary] a memory leak detection library.